-The Energy Commission agrees to reimburse the Recipient for actual allowable expenditures incurred in accordance with the Budget.
+The CEC agrees to reimburse the Recipient for actual allowable expenditures incurred in accordance with this Agreement for all other project expenditures besides incentives.
 The rates in the Budget are rate caps, or the maximum amount allowed to be billed.